likitha2121/Simple-Pet-Cafe/README.md

 # 🐾 Pet Cafe Website

 Welcome to **Pet Cafe**, a simple and cute static website built using only **HTML** and **CSS**.
 This project showcases basic web design elements like navigation using `href`, lists, forms, and tables — perfect for beginners!
+This is my first web development project (academic purpose).

 ## 🌐 Demo